florianpasteur/garmin-connect/README.md

 Now you can check `userProfile.userName` to verify that your login was successful.

+You can find more examples in the `examples` folder.

 ## Reusing your session

 ### Save token to file and reuse it.